telosnetwork/delphi-oracle-bridge/README.md

     }
 ```

-You can refer to the [`DelphiOracleConsumer`](https://github.com/telosnetwork/delphi-oracle-bridge/blob/master/evm/contracts/DelphiOracleConsumer.sol) EVM contract for an example.
+You can refer to the [`DelphiOracleConsumer`](https://github.com/telosnetwork/delphi-oracle-bridge/blob/master/evm/contracts/DelphiOracleConsumer.sol) EVM contract for a basic example.

 ### What is callback gas ?
 How do I know what value to pass ?